 Stopping your medicine may be the right choice for you.
 But first, you should talk with your health care provider.
 The safe way to stop taking this medicine is to lower the dose over time.
 If you stop taking the medicine suddenly you are at risk for:

 Why Do You Want to Stop Taking This Medicine?

 Write down all of the reasons you want to stop taking the medicine.

 Do you still feel depressed?
 Is the medicine not working?
 If so, think about:

 If you have side effects, write down what they are and when they happen.
-Your health care provider may be able to adjust your medication to improve these problems.
+Your provider may be able to adjust your medicine to improve these problems.

 Do you have other concerns about taking this medicine?

 Do you think the problem may be gone, and you wonder if you could stop the medicine now?

 Take your list of reasons to stop taking the medicine to the provider who prescribed it.
 Talk about each point.